linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/farfuture/README.md

+This is a collection of figures from Chapter 15 "Long-Term Future of the ILC Laboratory" of "A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021" https://arxiv.org/abs/2203.07622

+Some captions may be mangled due to imperfect .tex -> .mk conversion: check the above paper for the definitive version.

 -----
 Left: Cross section of the two leading diHiggs production modes in a lepton collider as a function of the center-of-mass energy.
 Right: Dependence of the signal strengths on the trilinear coupling of the Higgs with the horizontal bands showing the estimated sensitivities.